 What Does Recipient Authentication Mean?

-It makes sure only the intended recipient can open the message - even if it’s misaddressed or intercepted.
-This goes beyond just sending to the right email address.
+It makes sure only the intended recipient can open the message - even if it's misaddressed or intercepted.
+That adds a verification step on top of sending to the correct email address.

 Is There a Free Version of Mailock?

 Yes.
-Mailock Free lets you send a limited number of secure emails.
+Mailock Free supports limited secure sending.
 Paid plans unlock higher sending limits and business features.
+See current plan details.

 References